Last Updated on October 7, 2022

 - LTWOO components aren’t known for competitive mountain biking use.
 They can break if you go beyond their level of usage.

 - 26ers are already phased out.
 You won’t find them on new bikes.

 - The components produce a lot of noise when riding through offroads.

 GT Force is another worthy contender to the best trail bikes, thanks to its designed race-ready geometry.

 It is one of the best suspension bikes because its components are all assumed to be capable of conquering the roughest of trails.
 This includes an SRAM GX Eagle drivetrain, which is already 1×12, paired with SRAM G2 RSC hydraulic quad-piston brakes.

 You’ll find a KS Lev Si dropper post on this bike with 150 mm of suspension travel.
 These dropper posts are known for their reliability despite their low price.
 The suspension comes from Fox, with a Fox 38 up front and a Fox X2 at the rear.

 The wheels of this bike are Stan’s NoTubes Flow MK3 and are already 29ers for easy rollover on huge rocks and roots.
 These are then wrapped with Maxxis Minion DHF up front and DHR II at the back of the bike.

-It’s a nice bike choice if you want to have a race-caliber bike.
+It’s a nice bike choice if you want a race-caliber bike.
 And take note, this one’s dominating the Enduro World Series, as this is the official bike of GT’s elite rider Martin Maes.

 - The suspension is very smooth and efficient in absorbing huge bumps.